karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 > Architecture is the highest level of design.

-In this article, I hope to demonstrate:
+In this article, I will demonstrate:

 - What a good design artifact looks like.